FluidSynth/fluidsynth/README.cmake.md

 The last thing we need to search for is the usage requirements, providing them makes static linking much easier.
-If pkg-config is available, we use a helper function to get the correct set of link flags, otherwise you need to refer to the upstream documentation.
+If pkg-config is available, we use a helper function to get the correct set of properties, otherwise you need to refer to the upstream documentation.
 In the case of libinstpatch, we need `glib-2` and `libsndfile`, fortunately, we already have Find modules for both libraries: